Propofol: Side effects

+There is considerable variability in a patient's response to propofol, at times showing profound sedation with small doses.

-One of propofol's most common side effects is pain on injection, especially in smaller veins.
-This pain arises from activation of the pain receptor, TRPA1, found on sensory nerves and can be mitigated by pretreatment with lidocaine.
-Less pain is experienced when infused at a slower rate in a large vein (antecubital fossa).
-Patients show considerable variability in their response to propofol, at times showing profound sedation with small doses.
+One of propofol's most common side effects is pain on injection, especially in smaller veins, due to activation of the sensory nerve pain receptor, TRPA1,.
+This can be mitigated by pretreatment with lidocaine or slower infusion in a large vein (antecubital fossa).

-Additional side effects include low blood pressure related to vasodilation, transient apnea following induction doses, and cerebrovascular effects.
-Propofol has more pronounced hemodynamic effects relative to many intravenous anesthetic agents.
+Propofol may lead to low blood pressure related to vasodilation.
 Reports of blood pressure drops of 30% or more are thought to be at least partially due to inhibition of sympathetic nerve activity.
 This effect is related to the dose and rate of propofol administration.
 It may also be potentiated by opioid analgesics.

+Transient apnea and cerebrovascular effects have followed induction doses.
+Propofol has more pronounced hemodynamic effects relative to many intravenous anesthetic agents.

-Propofol can also cause decreased systemic vascular resistance, myocardial blood flow, and oxygen consumption, possibly through direct vasodilation.
+Propofol can also decrease systemic vascular resistance, myocardial blood flow, and oxygen consumption, possibly through direct vasodilation.
 There are also reports that it may cause green discoloration of the urine.

-Although propofol is widely used in the adult ICU setting, the side effects associated with medication seem to be more concerning in children.
+Although propofol is widely used in the adult ICU setting, the side effects associated with the medication seem to be more concerning in children.
 In the 1990s, multiple reported deaths of children in ICUs associated with propofol sedation prompted the FDA to issue a warning.

 As a respiratory depressant, propofol frequently produces apnea.
 The persistence of apnea can depend on factors such as premedication, dose administered, and rate of administration, and may sometimes persist for longer than 60 seconds.
 Possibly as the result of depression of the central inspiratory drive, propofol may produce significant decreases in respiratory rate, minute volume, tidal volume, mean inspiratory flow rate, and functional residual capacity.

 Propofol administration also results in decreased cerebral blood flow, cerebral metabolic oxygen consumption, and intracranial pressure.
 In addition, propofol may decrease intraocular pressure by as much as 50% in patients with normal intraocular pressure.

 A more serious but rare side effect is dystonia.
 Mild myoclonic movements are common, as with other intravenous hypnotic agents.
-Propofol appears to be safe for use in porphyria, and has not been known to trigger malignant hyperpyrexia.
+Propofol appears to be safe for use in porphyria, and has not been known to trigger malignant hyperthermia.

 Propofol is also reported to induce priapism in some individuals, and has been observed to suppress REM sleep and to worsen the poor sleep quality in some patients.